poissonconsulting/bisonpictools/README.md

 [![codecov](https://codecov.io/gh/poissonconsulting/bisonpictools/graph/badge.svg?token=znqSXiltZo)](https://codecov.io/gh/poissonconsulting/bisonpictools)
 <!-- badges: end -->

-The goal of bisonpictools is to …
+The goal of bisonpictools is to facilitate the visualization and analysis of camera trap data from the Ronald Wood Bison herd.

 ## Installation